 Wrist anatomy.
 (A) Schematic drawing and (B) coronal proton density MR image of the wrist show anatomy of carpal bones.
 U = Ulna, R = Radius, S = Scaphoid, L = Lunate, Tq = Triquetrum, T = Trapezoid, C = Capitate, H = Hamate, MC = Metacarpal bones.

 Wrist anatomy.
 (A) Schematic diagram shows triangular fibrocartilage complex (TFCC), scapholunate (SL), and lunotriquetral (LT) ligaments.
 (B) Coronal proton density with fat saturation MR image of the wrist shows TFCC (long arrow), LT ligament (short arrow) and SL ligament (Circle).
 U = Ulna, R = Radius, S = scaphoid, L = Lunate, Tq = Triquetrum, C = Capitate.

 The triangular fibrocartilage complex (TFCC) is located between the ulnar head and the first carpal row (the lunate and the triquetrum).
-The TFCC has three main roles: (1) stability of the distal radioulnar joint (DRUJ), (2) axial load transmission ...
+The TFCC has three main roles: (1) stability of the distal radioulnar joint (DRUJ), (2) axial load transmission from the carpus to ...